-- a) In cases where Prequalification is used, the Beneficiary shall, before Prequalification submissions are invited, furnish IsDB with the draft Bidding Documents to be used, including the text of the invitation to prequalify, the Prequalification questionnaire, the evaluation methodology and a description of the advertising procedures to be followed.
-The Beneficiary shall introduce such modifications in said procedures and Bidding Documents as IsDB shall reasonably request. - b) Subsequently, the Beneficiary shall furnish to IsDB for its comments the Evaluation Report evaluating the applications it received.
-This report shall include a list of the recommended prequalified applicants, with a statement of their qualifications, and a list of any applicants that are excluded from Prequalification, together with the reasons for their exclusion.
-The Beneficiary shall furnish this information to IsDB before the applicants are notified of the Beneficiary's decision, and the Beneficiary shall make such additions to, deletions from or modifications to the list as IsDB shall reasonably request.
+- a) In cases where Prequalification is used, the Beneficiary shall, before Prequalification submissions are invited, furnish IsDB with the text of the invitation to prequalify, the Prequalification questionnaire, the evaluation methodology and a description of the advertising procedures to be followed.
+The Beneficiary shall introduce such modifications in said procedures and Prequalification questionnaire as IsDB shall reasonably request. - b) Subsequently, the Beneficiary shall furnish to IsDB for its comments the Evaluation Report evaluating the Applications it received.
+This report shall include a list of the recommended prequalified Applicants, with a statement of their qualifications, and a list of any Applicants that are excluded from Prequalification, together with the reasons for their exclusion.
+The Beneficiary shall furnish this information to IsDB before the Applicants are notified of the Beneficiary's decision.
+In case the Beneficiary shall make any additions to, deletions from or modifications to the list as IsDB prior clearance shall be request.

-Pre-Request for Bid
+3.2.2 Pre-Request for Bid

-- c) Before Bids are invited, the Beneficiary shall furnish to IsDB for its comments the draft Bidding Documents, including the invitation to Bid, ITB, BDS, the basis of the Bid evaluation and contract award, the proposed conditions of contract, and the specifications for the supply of Goods, installation of equipment or civil Works, as the case may be. - d) Where Prequalification has not been used, the Beneficiary shall include a description of the advertising procedures to be followed.
+- a) Before Bids are invited, the Beneficiary shall furnish to IsDB for its comments the draft Bidding Documents, including the invitation to Bid, ITB, SBD, the basis of the Bid evaluation and contract award, the proposed conditions of contract, and the specifications for the supply of Goods, installation of equipment or civil Works, as the case may be. - b) Where Prequalification has not been used, the Beneficiary shall include a description of the advertising procedures to be followed.
 After review by IsDB, the Beneficiary shall make such modifications to the Bidding Documents as IsDB shall reasonably request.
 Any further modification shall require IsDB No-Objection before the Bidding Documents are issued to prospective Bidders.